Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Conclusion and outlook

-{\it \textbf{Conclusion}} -- In this work, we investigate the production of ALPs in nuclear reactors through Primakoff process.
-Subsequently, ALPs entering the detector can induce collective electron excitation in silicon detector.
+In this work, we investigate the production of ALPs in nuclear reactors through the Primakoff process with target nuclei.
+Subsequently, ALPs entering the detector can induce collective electron excitation in silicon.
 Based on low-threshold data from the Connie and Atucha-II experiments, we set constraints on the ALP–photon coupling $g_{a\gamma\gamma}$.
 Our results demonstrate the viability of plasmon-based detection as a channel for probing in the mass range of 0.1-100 keV ALPs.
-We project that the Oscura experiment, with a total exposure of 30 kg·year, will significantly enhance the sensitivity to ALP–photon coupling by up to one order of magnitude, surpassing the current limits set by the NEON experiment.
-By leveraging the plasmon excitation mechanism, the Oscura experiment offers a versatile platform for ALP searches.
+We project that the vIOLETA experiment, with a total exposure of 30 kg$\cdot$yr, could enhance the sensitivity to the ALP–photon coupling by a factor of three, surpassing the current limits set by the NEON experiment.
+By leveraging the plasmon excitation mechanism, vIOLETA experiment offers a versatile platform for ALP searches.
 Furthermore, the methodology developed in this work can be systematically extended to other ALP interaction channels, opening new pathways for terrestrial experiments to previously inaccessible regions of the ALP parameter space.